 I want to grow four plants in total.
 Therefore to be on the safe side I planted 50% more than I intended to grow in case anything happened.

-So I planted 6 feminized auto-flowering seeds (that link brings you to the seed store) in 6 separate jiffy pellets.
+So I planted 6 feminized auto-flowering seeds in 6 separate jiffy pellets.

 I planted 50% more seeds then I wanted in the event some didn’t sprout or died in the early stages.
 I planted 1 seed per jiffy and cannabis seeds can be expensive.